The House plans to hold separate votes on aid for Israel and Ukraine after delays

 Hanging over Johnson's head is the threat of a move to oust him as speaker from Rep. Marjorie Taylor Greene, R-Ga.

-Greene had previously indicated that if Johnson were to bring up a vote on aid to Ukraine alone, which she vehemently opposes, she could bring forward a vote on her motion to vacate.
+Greene had previously indicated that if Johnson were to bring up a vote on aid to Ukraine alone, which she vehemently opposes, she would move forward on hermotion to vacate.

 As she left the meeting, Greene blasted the proposal.
 "People are not going to like any of this," she said, adding she sees it as "the wrong direction for Speaker Johnson and our country."